SreenityaThatikunta/Medical-Assistant/README.md

 # Pharmacist's Assistant

-This project automates the extraction of structured prescription details from handwritten/printed medical prescriptions.
-It leverages Google Gemini AI to extract information from images and saves the structured output as a .txt file in JSON format.
+This project automates the extraction of structured prescription details from handwritten and printed medical prescriptions.
+It leverages Google Gemini AI to analyze prescription images and extract essential details, presenting them in a structured JSON format.

 ## Requirements